Text Classification module

 The text classification and tagging action are executed during the startup of the author instance.
 You can also trigger the action manually in the Pages app by selecting one or more pages and clicking the Run classification action.

-Pages that have already been tagged are marked as such using a JCR property called lastTaggingAttemptDateByTextClassifier.
+Pages that are already tagged are marked as such using a JCR property called lastTaggingAttemptDateByTextClassifier.
 Executing the manual classification action forces a new tag to be set even if the content was previously tagged.

 The text classification feature is available only on author instances.